 George Bernard Shaw

-We believe that researchers and environmentalists are widely trusted and doing vital work for society.
+We believe that researchers and environmentalists are widely trusted and doing vital work for society, and our workshops help researchers be more effective in their roles by showing how to:

 As a result, in the last 13 years, the hundreds of researchers we’ve helped say their experience of talking about their work is so much better, that they are having much greater impact, it is helping their careers, and, importantly, it’s helping society to make important changes.